 Those factors include their income and outstanding obligations.
 You also need to understand the renter’s future employment prospects within their industry that could affect their ability to pay you.

 Most of the factors above will affect a renter’s credit score and subsequent eligibility for renting a property.
-For example, if you have a poor payment history, missed payments, and have court records such as CCJs, your score could be negatively impacted.
+For example, your score could be negatively impacted if you have a poor payment history, missed payments, and have court records such as CCJs.

 Lenders are also likely to look at a renters ‘credit utilisation’ – this is an assessment of how much they owe and how much available credit they are currently using.

-If they owe a lot of money and have used up most of their credit, lenders could view this negatively.
-In addition, if the earnings combined with the amount, they owe make the affordability of what you are asking for unattainable, this could also negatively impact.
+Lenders could view this negatively if they owe a lot of money and have used up most of their credit.
+In addition, if the earnings combined with the amount they owe make the affordability of what you are asking for unattainable, this could also negatively impact.

 As mentioned above, the length and volume of your credit history are also essential.
-If you do not have any history, lenders will find it challenging to assess you, and therefore your associated score might be below.
+If you do not have any history, lenders will find it challenging to assess you; therefore, your associated score might be below.

 In summary, there are plenty of ways you can improve your credit score while renting.
 If you are sensible with your money and understand what could affect your credit rating, there is no reason you won’t find applying for credit or tenancy relatively straightforward.

-Some of the main credit reference agencies are:
+Some of the leading credit reference agencies are: